htcondor/htcondor/docs/version-history/introduction-version-history.rst

 -   The MAJOR number increments for each new Long Term Support (LTS) release.
     A new LTS release may have backward-incompatible changes and may require updates to configuration files.
-If the current LTS release is 9.0.6.
-    The next one will be 10.0.0.
+If the current LTS release is 9.0.6, the next one will be 10.0.0.
 A new LTS release is expected every twelve to eighteen months.

 -   The MINOR number increments during the development of new features.
 This